Enumeration of k-Exceedance Lattice Paths with an Application to Comparing Chains of Order Statistics

-is a discretized beta distribution, where the two shape parameters depend, obviously, on $m,n$ and $k$.
-The nature of this dependency, however, could not be found.
-A particularly intriguing case is a symmetric one, $n=2k,m=2k$, where it appears the distribution in eq. \ref{goodie} converges, in probability, to an arcsine-like distribution as $k\to\infty$.
-This would have a remarkable implication in how our distribution relates, in terms of random walks which start and end at the origin relate to the celebrated arcsine law of L\'evy.
+is approximated by a beta distribution whose shape parameters depend on $m,n$ and $k$.
+The nature of this dependence could not be found.
+A particularly intriguing case is a symmetric $n=m=2k$, where it appears the distribution in equation \ref{equ:arcsine} converges, in probability, to the arcsine distribution as $k\to\infty$.
+This would imply that the distribution of random walks which start and end at the origin relate to the celebrated arcsine law of L\'evy.
 This is surprising because the arcsine law is for sufficiently long random walks with independent steps.